My Saving Grace: Making the link between animal abuse and domestic violence.

 I've got to stop blaming me.
 Enough people blame me for not leaving, the last person that should be blaming me is me.
 It’s not me staying that made it happen, it's not me being an idiot that made it happen, it's him being a narcissistic bully that made it happen.
 I've got to speak up.
 I think there is an overwhelming need to help people see the prevalence of domestic violence in our society.

 Judy Johnson of EDVOS says friends and family sometimes perpetrate this silence by making excuses for the violence, breeding a culture of shame.
-If your parents don't understand the violence at home you might be told 'well, we never liked him in the first place' or 'why did you marry him, it's your bed you've got to lie in it' she said.
+If your parents don't understand the violence at home you might be told 'well, we never liked him in the first place' or 'why did you marry him, it's your bed you've got to lie in it'

 Other friends appear to be having such happy lives that you feel ashamed and you just don't want to tell anybody.